MariusLindberg/EdifactPropertyPipeline/README.md

 # EdifactPropertyPipeline #

 Biztalk pipeline that will set UNB properties based on promoted properties in inbound message to pipeline.
+The pipeline will always promote the properties even if it does not find the promoted values from the input message.
+This is because the expected behavior of the pipeline is to fail the file on missing EDI party.

+If no value is found for EDI qualifiers the promoted property will be set to " " (the same as <Not Valued> in the Biztalk console for EDI party configuration.

 ## Usage: ##